MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ![Attackers use SMB reconnaissance to identify users and their IP addresses](media/playbook-recon-smbrecon.png)

 We already know that SamiraA is a Domain Admin.
 This attack gave us SamiraA's IP address as 10.0.24.6.
-As the attacker, we learned exactly who we need to compromise.
+As an attacker, we learned exactly who we need to compromise.
 We also got the network location where that credential is logged in.

 ### User and IP Address reconnaissance (SMB) Detected in Azure ATP